BenjaminHamon/ThoughtsAboutFiction-Public/Articles/Arcane - Powder and Jinx.md

 Powder and Vi are very close.
 Vi looks after and cares for her sister, who herself looks up to her and tries to prove herself to her.
 We see Vi encouraging Powder on their way to the job, then supporting and defending her after she loses the loot.
 Even when Powder overhears Mylo and Vi talking and, in classic fashion, hears only parts of it and make conclusions, she is quickly joined by Vi who comforts her and takes the time to rebuild Powder's self-confidence.
 Powder's admiration, love and trust for her sister are clearly visible, as well as her insecurity.
 She is a kid, and relies on Vi as a parent, a friend and an ally.

 Powder is tired of being alone, and is eager to be useful.
 She wants to follow Vi, to be like her.
 At the same time, she understands that she is still little, that she isn't a fighter, that her contraptions don't work, and that the others only see her as a source of trouble.
 In a way, she accepts and internalizes it.
-She acts tough and tries to defend herself against Mylo, but she also makes herself discreet and gloomy, and probably looks forward to being recomforted by Vi.
+She acts tough and tries to defend herself against Mylo, but she also makes herself discreet and gloomy, and probably looks forward to being comforted by Vi.
 She is a child, in a tough world, and who has to follow her sister and the group or be left behind.
 Meanwhile, Vi tries to raise her and make her happy, while wishing to keep her from the monsters.

 I'd like to say Powder is happy, at the beginning of the story.
 She appears genuinely happy when she is with Vi.
 But she is also sad, lonely, scared.
-She is one of numerous orphans in the undercity who live in awful conditions and have to fend for themselves.
+She is one of numerous orphans in the Undercity who live in awful conditions and have to fend for themselves.
 Powder is the innocent kid in the show (as is Ekko, but he is not in focus early), the one person which is not due for or already deep in violence, crime or scheming.

 Powder's happiness and innocence, and the way Vi tried to shelter her, make her downfall particularly tragic.
 It also separates her from and contrasts with the other characters.
 Vander is struggling to keep a fragile peace, Vi wants to fight and to take revenge on Piltover.
 Powder is very different from Vi, but she tries to emulate her and will end up resembling her in many ways.
 Vi is a strong and stable person, with a good heart and a good head on her shoulders (at times), but she has something to prove, energy to spend, and ideas for trouble and vengeance in her mind.
 Vi does not realize how she is herself corrupted by the world.
 Vander wishes to guide her, and she tries, but she does not get to understand or to get better in time, and it will impact her relationship with Powder dramatically, twice.
 Vi is, by her own choice and by how her world is, on a path to violence, to becoming a fighter.
 Powder will do the same, adding explosives skills to the mix, and with her own identity and trauma making it a twisted mess.
 Whereas Vi is headstrong and grown-up, Powder is insecure and childish.
 Her looking up to Vi, her trauma, and the not so great guidance from Silco, will lead her into becoming Jinx, crazy and terrible.

 Mylo wanted to shot an airship down, but Powder wanted to ride in one.
 She should have a normal life, it would be harsh but she could be happy, she would grow up surrounded with family and friends.
 That is not what she gets.
 Her parents died, Vander and Vi took care of her, Vander dies and Vi leaves, Silco takes her in.
 When what little she had goes up in flames by her fault, when she is left completely alone, she can only break, attach to the first thing she sees, and slowly rebuild herself, somehow.

 # The emergence of Powder's Jinx curse